Honey_bee_flying.jpg

 • Target installation in early April.

-• During the winter purchase your equipment and assemble
+• During the winter, purchase your equipment and assemble

-• During the winter reserve or purchase your bees.
+• During the winter, reserve or purchase your bees.
 Bees can sell out quickly in early spring.

-• Avoid installing your bees too late after mid-May as they will struggle to grow once summer starts and food is less available.
+• Avoid installing your bees too late after mid-May, as they will struggle to grow once summer starts and food is less available.
 The later shipments of bees are intended for the most northern states and Canada with long winters.

 • Beekeeping Suppliers

-• Mann Lake (formally Kelley Bees) has a large fulfillment warehouse and woodworking factory in Clarkson, Ky.
+• Mann Lake (formerly Kelley Bees) has a large fulfillment warehouse and woodworking factory in Clarkson, Ky.
 Within driving distance to pickup bees and equipment.
 They have a storefront to see supplies and try equipment in person.
 They also have a large event each summer with lectures and learning opportunities.

 • Dadant has a small fulfillment warehouse in Frankfort, Ky with a small storefront.
 It is not as large or comprehensive as Kelley bees.